HelloScrape/hello-scrape-recipe-backend/README.md

 - GET: `/recipe` - Returns a 200 OK response, list with all recipes
 - GET: `/recipe/language/<nl/en/fr>` - Returns a 200 OK response, with a list of recipes in the specified language
 - GET: `/recipe/id/:id`- Returns a 200 OK response, with the recipe with the specified id
+- GET: `/recipe/search/:language/:query`- Returns a 200 OK response, with a list of recipes matching the language and the query

 ## How to run